public-key-cryptography/public-key-editor/README.md

 	The email encryption program uses a composite key that has multiple public key ciphers.
 The public key agreements are reduced modulo F8 = 2 ^ 256 + 1 and then the key agreements are xor-ed to generate the composite secret key, session key or encryption key.
-Each public key agreement or cipher func- tions as a one-time pad to encrypt the other public key agreements which are also one-time pads or ciphers.
+Each public key agreement or cipher functions as a one-time pad to encrypt the other public key agreements which are also one-time pads or ciphers.
 	The composite key is then used to initialize a hash function that generates another one-time pad for the message encryption.

 	The public keys are based on the Diffie-Hellman ciphers  Y = A X,  Y = X^-1 A X, and Y = x A1^x1 A0 A2^x2 (mod p), where A, A0, A1, A2, and p are public parameters and x1, x2, and X are private keys.